hashicorp/terraform-provider-azurerm/website/docs/r/virtual_hub_connection.html.markdown

 * `vnet_local_route_override_enabled` - (Optional) whether the Network Virtual Appliance (NVA) in the spoke virtual network (vnet) should be bypassed for traffic destined for the local vnet.
 Defaults to `false`.
 Changing this forces a new resource to be created.

-* `static_route_propagate_enabled` - (Optional) Whether static routes on this connection are automatically propagate to route tables which this connection propagates to.
+* `static_route_propagation_enabled` - (Optional) Whether static routes on this connection are automatically propagate to route tables which this connection propagates to.
 Defaults to `true`.

 * `routing` - (Optional) A `routing` block as defined below.